sigulete/kde-bootc/README.md

 --chown 1000:1000 \
 localhost/kde-bootc
 ```
-If everything goes as planned, the ISO image will be available in the `./output` directory.
+If everything goes well, the ISO image will be available in the `./output/` directory.

 For more information on `bootc-image-builder`, visit: https://github.com/osbuild/bootc-image-builder
 ## Post installation